Written by Dawn Handschuh

 “Research shows that experiences like volunteerism make us happier than giving or receiving gifts,” notes Chris Conway, the director of financial literacy at University of Phoenix.

-If you love animals, for example, you and your partner or family may choose to spend time during the Christmas season walking cooped-up dogs from your local animal shelter.
+If you love animals, for example, you and your partner or family may choose to spend time during the holiday season walking cooped-up dogs from your local animal shelter.
 Or, if you’re passionate about the environment, you could commit to picking up litter.
 Those who want to help their community, meanwhile, might spend time at a food bank or deliver hot meals to those who are elderly, sick or without nearby family.

 “The key,” Conway says, “is figuring out what’s important to your family and then doing it together as a group.”